KirstLab/asc_seurat/docs/installation.rst

     After executing the "docker run" command, open your preferred web browser and paste the address http://localhost:3838/.
 Asc-Seurat should be ready.

-If you want to kill the Docker container, run the command below.
+If users want to kill the Docker container, run the command below.

 .. code-block:: bash